MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 ## Manage base queries

 Within the base query pane, you can view the list of existing base queries.
-In each base query card, you can select the pencil widget to edit the base query, or select the **More [...]** menu to Duplicate, Delete, or move the base query.
-Base query order can also be changed by drag and drop.
+In each base query card, select the pencil widget to edit the base query, or select the **More [...]** menu to Duplicate, Delete, or move the base query.
+Base query order can also be changed by dragging and dropping the card.

 The following indicators can be viewed in the base queries card: